CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 > | &emsp; Healing Herbs (item) | 1 | 0 |
 > | Imrahil (controls:) | Total CPs: 0 | 2 |
 >
 > Since Jessica called the council, Jason gets one final turn before the council starts.
-Jason brings Éomer into play for one more MP, and then moves his company to Lake-town.
+Jason brings Eomer into play for one more MP, and then moves his company to Lake-town.
 After facing the hazards Jessica plays, he successfully plays the Men of Northern Rhovanion faction for two more MPs.
 Jason now has 17 MPs and will win the game if he does not lose any MPs due to characters failing corruption checks.
 >
-> In this example, any character with 2 or more CPs could fail his corruption check (see pages 35-36).
+> In this example, any character with 2 or more CPs could fail his corruption check (see [pages 35-36](/rules-archive/the-wizards-unlimited#8--corruption)).
 If Pallando fails his corruption check, the game ends immediately and Jason wins.
 If Legolas fails his corruption check, Jessica loses 2 of her MPs.
-If Théoden fails his corruption check, Jason loses 6 of his MPs.
+If Theoden fails his corruption check, Jason loses 6 of his MPs.
 If Faramir fails his corruption check, Jason loses 2 of his MPs.

 ## 2 • THE CARDS AND DECKS